Skip to main content

 Distributed Storage in KOTS v1.88 and Earlier

 KOTS v1.88 and earlier requires distributed storage.
-To support multi-node clusters, Kubernetes installer specifications that use a KOTS version earlier than v1.88 in the KOTS add-on must use the Rook add-on for distributed storage.
+To support multi-node clusters, kURL installers that use a KOTS version earlier than v1.88 in the KOTS add-on must use the Rook add-on for distributed storage.
 For more information, see Rook Ceph below.

 Factors to Consider When Choosing a Storage Configuration

-The object store and/or PV provisioner add-ons that you choose to include in your Kubernetes installer depend on the following factors:
+The object store and/or PV provisioner add-ons that you choose to include in your kURL installer depend on the following factors:

-• KOTS storage requirements: The storage requirements for the version of the KOTS add-on that you include in the specification.
+• KOTS storage requirements: The storage requirements for the version of the KOTS add-on that you include in the spec.
 For example, KOTS v1.88 and earlier requires distributed storage.

 • Application storage requirements: The storage requirements for your application.
 For example, you might include different add-ons depending on if your application requires a single or multi-node cluster, or if your application requires distributed storage.